-Arc Home may sell loans that it originates to third parties or to affiliates of our Manager and may also enter into agreements with third parties or affiliates of our Manager to sell rights to receive the excess servicing spread related to its MSRs.
-In September and October of 2016, Arc Home entered into agreements with an affiliate of our Manager to sell MSRs at fair value for approximately \$10.7 million.
-For the year ended December 31, 2016, the fees received by Arc Home from affiliates of our Manager totaled less than \$120,000.
+Arc Home may sell loans to us or to affiliates of our Manager.
+Arc Home may also enter into agreements with us, third parties, or affiliates of our Manager to sell rights to receive the excess servicing spread related to its MSRs ("Excess MSRs").
+In March 2017, Arc Home entered into an agreement with us to sell Excess MSRs, and as of December 31, 2017, these Excess MSRs had fair value of approximately \$5.0 million.
+In connection with our investments in Excess MSRs purchased through Arc Home, we pay a sourcing fee to Arc Home based on the net equity invested by us for these investments.
+For the year ended December 31, 2017, the sourcing fees paid by us to Arc Home totaled \$10,762.